Real Estate Investment Trust (REITs)

 • Must have transferable shares or transferable certificates of interest.

-Benefits of REIT
+Benefits of Investing in REITs

 • Accessibility of real estate as an investment.
 An individual would need to invest millions of dollars in real estate to have a diversified portfolio, which is out of the reach of most individual investors.
-REITs offer an average investor to buy into a diversified real estate portfolio for much less than they would be able to on their own.
+REITs offer an average investor the opportunity to buy into a diversified real estate portfolio for much less than they would be able to on their own.

 • Management.
 Unlike a landlord who is directly responsible for rental property, the REIT is managed by a professional real estate team.
 These individuals handle all aspects of the industry.